Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Introduction

-To address these two practical challenges, recently, Han {\emph {et al.}}\cite{han2019large} firstly proposed a novel two-timescale based RIS design scheme, which facilitates the deployment and operation of RIS-aided systems.
+To address these two practical challenges, recently, Han {\emph {et al.}}\cite{han2019large} proposed a novel two-timescale based RIS scheme, which facilitates the deployment and operation of RIS-aided systems.
 This promising two-timescale scheme was further analyzed in recent research works \cite{zhao2021twoTimeScale,zhao2020twoQoS,guo2020historical,abrardo2020intelligent,gao2021LMMSE,zhang2021vehicle,kammoun2020asymptotic,9352967,jia2020analysis,zhi2020power,zhi2020directLinks,van2021reconfigurable}.
 In the two-timescale scheme, the BS beamforming is designed based on the instantaneous aggregated CSI, which includes the direct and RIS-reflected links.
-The dimension of this aggregated channel is the same as for conventional RIS-free systems, which is not related to the number of RIS reflecting elements.
-Hence, in the two-timescale scheme, the length of the pilot sequences only needs to be larger than the number of users, which significantly reduces the channel estimation overhead.
-More importantly, the two-timescale scheme aims to design the RISs only based on long-term statistical CSI, such as the locations and the angles of the users with respect to the BS and the RIS, which vary much slower than the instantaneous CSI {in the sub-6 GHz bands}.
-The phase shifts of the reflecting elements of the RIS need to be redesigned only when the large-scale channel information changes.
-Compared with instantaneous CSI-based designs that need to update the phase shifts of the reflecting elements in each channel coherence interval, therefore, RIS-aided designs based on statistical CSI can significantly reduce the computational complexity, feedback overhead and energy consumption.
+The dimension of this aggregated channel is the same as for conventional RIS-free systems, which is independent of the number of RIS elements.
+Hence, in the two-timescale scheme, the number of pilot signals needs to be only larger than the number of users, which significantly reduces the channel estimation overhead.
+More importantly, the two-timescale scheme aims to optimize the RISs only based on long-term statistical CSI, such as the locations and the angles of arrival and departure of the users with respect to the BS and the RIS, which vary much slower than the instantaneous CSI, for typical applications in the sub-6 GHz bands.
+The phase shifts of the RIS elements need to be updated only when the large-scale channel information changes.
+Compared with instantaneous CSI-based designs that need to update the phase shifts of the RIS elements in each channel coherence interval, therefore, RIS-aided designs based on statistical CSI can significantly reduce the computational complexity, feedback overhead and energy consumption.